 The Trust Score offers landlords a broader, more comprehensive picture of prospective tenants by taking into account factors outside of financial information.

-The Trust Score is based on an 80:20 system, out of 100 points, 80% is dependant on a renter’s financial record and 20% on their trustworthiness.
-When renters apply to listing on liv.rent, landlords will be able to access their Trust Score (out of 100 points) along with a report outlining following information:
+The Trust Score is scored using our proprietary system that factors in a Credit Summary (55%), Risk Assessment (20%), Trustworthiness (20%), and Rent-to-Income Ratio (5%).
+When renters apply to listing on liv.rent, landlords will be able to access their Trust Score (out of 100 points) along with a report outlining the following information:

 Court Record Verification